sanaearnestse/systemdesigndoc/gitgroupactivity.md

 2.Then created a group members file in that repository 3.The master invited us and we accept the invitations.
 #### *Step 2:Cloning Git Repository*
-For cloning the git repository to our local repository,we copy the git repository link from github.Then git clone command is as follows:
+For cloning the git repository to our local repository,we copy the git repository link from github.The git clone command is as follows:
 >git clone git@github.com:[sanaearnestse/SDLab.git]()
 #### *Step 3:Git Initialization*
 >git init